GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-pico-tutorial-a-stockquote-sample.markdown

 ##Step 3 - Implement Appliction Logic and UI, Call Proxy to Invoke Web Service as Needed.
-Pico use [AFNetworking](https://github.com/AFNetworking/AFNetworking) Http client for low level communication, as an AFNetworking best practice, it's not necessary for you to initiate a new client everytime you call service, a singleton client instance is enough for the whole application, so before writing any applicaiton logic, lets create a a shared StockQuote service client for later use, see code below:
+Pico use [AFNetworking](https://github.com/AFNetworking/AFNetworking) Http client for low level communication, as an AFNetworking best practice, it's not necessary for you to initiate a new client everytime you call service, a singleton client instance is enough for the whole application, so before writing any applicaiton logic, let's create a shared StockQuote service client for later use, see code below:

 {% codeblock StockQuoteServiceClient.h lang:objc https://github.com/bulldog2011/pico/blob/master/Examples/StockQuote/StockQuote/StockQuoteServiceClient.h source %}